-Child & Family Services (CFSD)
+Child and Family Services Department (CFSD)

-- Performs all related duties as assigned.
+- Other duties as needed and/or assigned.

 Job Responsibilities Related to Patient Privacy:

 - The incumbent is expected to protect the privacy of all patient information in accordance with CITC’s privacy policies, procedures and practices, as required by federal and state law, and in accordance with general principles of professionalism as a health care provider.
-Failure to comply with CITC’s policies and procedures on patient privacy may result in disciplinary action up to and including termination of employment or membership or association with CITC.

 - Excellent verbal and written communication skills.

-- Ability to coordinate multiple activities with limited supervision.
+- Demonstrated ability to coordinate multiple activities.

 The information provided in this description has been designed to indicate the general nature and level of work performed by incumbents within this job.
 It is not designed to be interpreted as a comprehensive inventory of all duties, responsibilities, qualifications and working conditions required of employees assigned to this job.
 Management has sole discretion to add or modify duties of the job and to designate other functions as essential at any time.
 This job description is not an employment agreement or contract.
+Failure to comply with CITC’s policies and procedures on patient privacy may result in disciplinary action up to and including termination of employment or membership or association with CITC.